mvolkmann/blog/src/neovim.md

 To see all the installed color themes and select one, enter `:colo` followed by a space and the tab key.
-TODO: How do you move the selection to a different one in the list?
+Press the `tab` key repeatedly to select a theme.
+Press the `return` key activate the selected theme.
 Selecting a theme that is compatible with Tree-sitter results in better syntax highlighting.

 ### Completions